Qolors/FeedCord/FeedCord/docs/reference.md

 ### Property References
 - **Id**: The unique name of the RSS Feed Service.
 Helpful for logging purposes.
+- **Username**: The name of the bot that will be sending the messages.
 - **RssUrls**: The list of RSS Feeds you want to get posts from.
 You need **at least 1 Url** here.
 - **DiscordWebhookUrl**: The created Webhook from your designated Discord Text Channel.
 - **RssCheckIntervalMinutes**: How often you want to check for new Posts from all of your Url feeds in minutes.